Blendify/blender-manual/blender_docs/manual/render/workflows/animations.rst

 #.
 In the Output panel set up your animation to be rendered out as images,
    generally using a format that does not compromise any quality.
 #.
 Choose the output path and file type in the Output panel as well, for example ``//render/my-anim-``.
 #.
-Confirm the range of your animation frame Start and End.
+Confirm the range of your animation (frame Start and End).
 #.
 Save your blend-file.
 #.
 Press the big *Animation* button.
    Do a long task (like sleeping, playing a video game, or cleaning your driveway)